 Edie Kits has a learning disability.
 Well, not a learning disability exactly, but a disability that impacts her learning.
 It isn’t visible, it isn’t obvious, and it isn’t something she likes to advertise.
-In fact, she’s successfully hidden it from nearly everyone in her life, including her college roommate and best friend, Serena.

 On Sale Date: March 19, 2019 – Macmillan Children’s Publishing Group